-The trend items selected for PISA 2015 are distributed across the four content categories, as shown in Table 4.2.
-The goal in constructing the survey is a balanced distribution of items with respect to content category, since all of these domains are important for constructive, engaged and reflective citizens.
+The trend items selected for PISA 2015 and 2018 are distributed across the four content categories, as shown in Table 3.2.
+The goal in constructing the assessment is a balanced distribution of items with respect to content category, since all of these domains are important for constructive, engaged and reflective citizens.